ApplySci/aim/README.md

 When the app has a connection, and is in foreground or background, any update to the firebase cloud data gets noticed by the listener.
-If the app is closed, then it won't know anything about it, so I plan to trigger a push notification from my server (in progress).
+If the app is closed, then it won't know anything about it, so the server sends FCM notificaions to all subscribed devices.

 The live scoring of a tournament is done in a **Google spreadsheet**, based on the one developed by David Bresnick for the World Riichi Championship.